jonasatgit/updatereporting/README.md

 (The version number can be found in the lower left corner of the dashboard.
 No version number means v1.0)

 ## 2025-09-19 v4.2:
-1. Fixed issue with Windows 11 and Server 2025 cumulative updates not being detected correctly and therefore counted as compliant
+1. Fixed issue with Windows 11 and Server 2025 cumulative updates not being detected correctly and therefore counted as compliant.
+Reported in [Issues23](https://github.com/jonasatgit/updatereporting/issues/23)
 1. Added default parameter values for excluded updates in case Defender updates are not deployed via ConfigMgr
 1. Fixed issue with updates error compliance not being calculated correctly
 1. Added query runtime to be able to show dataset runtime even if the report is coming from a cached dataset
 1. Set legacy cardinality hint for SQL Server 2016 SP1 and higher to avoid performance issues with certain SQL versions as default
+1. Added absolute numers per KPI as suggested in: [Issues22](https://github.com/jonasatgit/updatereporting/issues/22)

 ## 2024-05-06 v4.1:
 1. Changed update compliance definition and removed the dependency on "LastInstallTime"